-- Respondents were unsure whether there is any causal connection between the diversity across a panel of arbitrators and the quality of its decision-making, or even whether this is a relevant enquiry to make. - Whilst nearly half of respondents agreed that progress has been made in terms of gender diversity on arbitral tribunals over the past five years, less than a third of respondents believe this in respect of geographic, age, cultural and ethnic diversity. - Arbitral institutions are considered to be best placed to ensure greater diversity across tribunals, followed by parties (including their in-house counsel) and external counsel. - To encourage diversity, all stakeholders should expand and diversify the pools from which they select arbitrators; more education and awareness is required about the need for, and advantages of, diversity; and legal education and professional training in less developed jurisdictions should be improved to lead to a larger, more diverse pool of arbitrators. - 70% of respondents stated that they have access to enough information to make an informed choice about the appointment of arbitrators.
-The most used sources of information about arbitrators include "word of mouth," "internal colleagues" and "publicly available information." - Respondents would like to have access to arbitrators' previous awards, know more about their approach to procedural and substantive issues and have a clear picture of their availability to take on new cases. - 80% of respondents would like to be able to provide an assessment of arbitrators at the end of a dispute.
+- Respondents were unsure whether there is any causal connection between the diversity across a panel of arbitrators and the quality of its decision-making, or even whether this is a relevant enquiry to make. - Whilst nearly half of respondents agreed that progress has been made in terms of gender diversity on arbitral tribunals over the past five years, less than a third of respondents believe this in respect of geographic, age, cultural and ethnic diversity. - Arbitral institutions are considered to be best placed to ensure greater diversity across tribunals, followed by parties (including their in-house counsel) and external counsel. - □ To encourage diversity, all stakeholders should expand and diversify the pools from which they select arbitrators; more education and awareness is required about the need for, and advantages of, diversity; and legal education and professional training in less developed jurisdictions should be improved to lead to a larger, more diverse pool of arbitrators. - □ 70% of respondents stated that they have access to enough information to make an informed choice about the appointment of arbitrators.
+The most used sources of information about arbitrators include "word of mouth," "internal colleagues" and "publicly available information." - Respondents would like to have access to arbitrators' previous awards, know more about their approach to procedural and substantive issues and have a clear picture of their availability to take on new cases. - □ 80% of respondents would like to be able to provide an assessment of arbitrators at the end of a dispute.
 Nearly 90% would do so by reporting to an arbitral institution.

-this can manifest is the view that the effect of diversity on tribunal decision-making "depends on the particularities of the dispute in question".
-Some respondents, for example, may consider diversity helpful where there is synergy between a facet of the dispute before the tribunal and a particular aspect of diversity embodied across the panel; however, the same people may consider that it would be irrelevant for that aspect of diversity to be reflected on the tribunal for a different dispute.
+While the international arbitration community undoubtedly benefits from diversity across its members, there is no clear causal relationship between diversity across a tribunal and the quality of its decision-making this can manifest is the view that the effect of diversity on tribunal decision-making "depends on the particularities of the dispute in question".
+Some respondents, for example, may consider diversity helpful where there is synergy between a facet of the dispute before the tribunal and a particular aspect of diversity embodied across the panel: however, the same people may consider that it would be irrelevant for that aspect of diversity to be reflected on the tribunal for a different dispute.
 So, whilst on the surface this answer choice may seem on the whole to take a positive view of the question posed, it does not do so without qualification.